civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Section 35

-If, after taking into account the report with respect to the impact assessment of a designated project that is submitted to him or her at the end of the assessment under the substituted process approved under section `31`, the Minister requires additional information for the purposes of subsection `60`(1), the Minister may request the additional information from the jurisdiction that followed that process or require the proponent of the designated project to provide that information.
+If, after taking into account the report with respect to the impact assessment of a designated project that is submitted to the Minister at the end of the assessment under the substituted process approved under section `31`, the Agency is of the opinion that additional information is required for the purposes of subsection 60(1), it may require the proponent of the designated project to provide the additional information to the Minister or may make a request to the jurisdiction that followed the process to provide that information to the Minister.

 ### Impact Assessment by a Review Panel